SAPhow/SAP.how/_posts/2018-03-03-PPF-printer-determination.md

 ---
-Title: How to enable Printer Determination for a custom PPF action?
+title: How to enable Printer Determination for a custom PPF action?
-Layout: post
+layout: post
-Author: Vasiliy Kharitonov
+author: Vasiliy Kharitonov
-Categories: EWM-Development
+categories: EWM-Development
 ---

 # How to enable Printer Determination for a custom PPF action?